glotzerlab/signac-docs/docs/source/cluster_submission.rst

     omp_num_threads
       The number of OpenMP threads required for this operation.

-    ngpu
+    processor_fraction
+      Fraction of a resource to use on a single operation.

+    walltime
-      The number of GPUs required for this operation.
+      The number of hours to request for executing this job.

+For more detailed information about supported directives, visit the API reference doc of `directives <https://docs.signac.io/projects/flow/en/latest/api.html#flow.directives>`_.

 Execution Modes
 ---------------